Skip to main content

 Second Branch Humes River Falls

-Two of Nova Scotia’s most intrepid waterfall chasers, Benoit Lalonde and Jamie Vasallo will be hiking to Second Branch Humes River Falls.
-At 10 km (return) this is the longest of the hikes available this weekend.
-Be sure you are physically able to take on this hike.
-It involves two river crossings!
-Please note this hike will begin at 11am.
+Some of Nova Scotia’s most intrepid waterfall chasers, Benoit Lalonde, Gordon Collinet, Chris Surette and Jamie Vasallo, will be hiking to Second Branch Humes River Falls.
+At 10 km (return), this is the longest of the hikes available this weekend.
+Be sure you are physically able to take on this hike as it involves two river crossings!

 Lower Falls at North River